Find your level

 Targeting a specific class, but not sure if it’s a good fit?
 To find the ideal class for your skill level, kindly arrange a Zoom assessment with the Alliance staff.

-NEW STUDENTS: Before registering, kindly arrange a Zoom evaluation test.
-Please note that this requirement does not apply to true beginners seeking Introduction to French or 101 class.
+Before registering, kindly arrange a Zoom evaluation test.
+Please note that this requirement does not apply to true beginners seeking

-Understanding Our Levels: The CECR Designations
+Understanding The CECR Designations

 The designations A1, A2, B1, B2, and C1 are CECR designations (CADRE EUROPEEN COMMUN DE REFERENCE), also known as the Common European Framework.
 This is a worldwide reference for measuring fluency in a language; the same system is used for the DELF and DALF exams.